-Rotavirus is a common infection in young children in Australia, with most having at least one infection before 3 years of age.
+Rotavirus is a common infection in young children in Australia.
+Before the introduction of the rotavirus vaccine, most children had at least one infection before three years of age.
 Rotavirus causes viral gastroenteritis, with symptoms ranging from mild to severe watery diarrhoea and vomiting.
 Severe cases may lead to fluid loss that requires medical treatment.

 In Australia, prior to the introduction of vaccination programs, rotavirus caused close to half of all hospitalised cases of gastroenteritis in children.

 With the introduction of rotavirus vaccination in Australia, the number of hospitalisations associated with the virus have decreased by 70%.
 Under the National Immunisation Program (NIP), infants receive two doses of the vaccine against rotavirus – at 2 and 4 months of age.

 Rotavirus is a virus that belongs to the Reoviridae family.
 It causes viral gastroenteritis and is common in children.

 Some people, particularly infants under three months, may show no symptoms of infection.
 Or, people may experience abdominal pain, watery diarrhoea, vomiting, with or without fever.
 Severe diarrhoea and vomiting can cause fluid loss and dehydration that without medical treatment may be fatal.

 Although still relatively common in Australia, routine immunisation has successfully decreased the number of roatvirus cases, and the severity of symptoms and hence the number of hospitalisations due to rotavirus.

 Under the National Immunisation Program (NIP), it is recommended that children receive two doses of the rotavirus vaccine at 2 and 4 months of age.